OctopusNO1/Localization-Kalman-Filter/README.md

 ## multi-sensor fusion localizaiton：
 GPS，IMU，lidar
 ## how to use?
-1.clone/down the repository<br>
+### by pycharm：
-2.open pycharm, check out from version control/git by URL<br>
+1. [open pycharm, check out from version control/git, URL]
-3.set interpretor(python,java 都是先编译再解释, jvm和virtualenv)<br>
-4.alt+enter install package<br>
+2. [set local or virtual environment/interpretor]
+  - [python and java are both compile and interpret, like jvm and virtualenv]
+3. [alt+enter install package]
 ## reference：
 https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python<br>
 https://github.com/ApolloAuto/apollo